Yusuke Tomibayashi: Super Taikyu

-2021

-Tomibayashi won at Autopolis and Suzuka to clinch his second ST-3 title with a race to spare.
+After winning the 2019 Roadster Party Race East Japan Series and making his Super Taikyu debut the same year, Tomibayashi began racing in Super Taikyu full time the following year, competing in the ST-3 class for Tracy Sports with Delta.
+In his first full season in the series, Tomibayashi scored two wins and took three further podiums to secure his first series title.
+Remaining with the team for the following season, Tomibayashi won at Autopolis and Suzuka to clinch his second ST-3 title with a race to spare.

-2022

 Tracy Sports with Delta retained Tomibayashi for the 2022 season, staying in ST-3 class alongside the returning Hirotaka Ishii, and Takashi Ito who moved over from the 41 car.
 Tomibayashi won at Sugo and clinched his third ST-3 title in a row.

-2023

 Staying with Tracy Sports with Delta for the fourth season in a row, Tomibayashi moved to the ST-4 class for the 2023 season.
 Tomibayashi took wins at Motegi and Okayama to win his fourth straight Super Taikyu title and first in ST-4.

-2024

 Tomibayashi stayed in the ST-4 class for the 2024 season, continuing a five year-long partnership with Tracy Sports with Delta.
 In the final race of the season, Tomibayashi was leading in his class but suffered a tire failure in the closing stages, which forced the car into retirement and had to settle for third in the standings.
+Remaining with the team and class for 2025, Tomibayashi finished on the podium in all but two races he started to help the team secure third in the class standings.
+In 2026, Tomibayashi continued with Tracy Sports to remain in the ST-4 class of Super Taikyu.

 Super GT

-2022

 Tomibayashi stepped up to Super GT's GT300 class in 2022, joining Team Mach alongside Reiji Hiraki, becoming Japan's first sim-racer to race in the series.
 In only his third race in GT300, Tomibayashi finished on the podium, taking second place at Suzuka.

-2023

 Towards the end of 2022, it was announced that Tomibayashi would return to Team Mach for the 2023 season, alongside Takamitsu Matsui.
 In the opening race of the season at Okayama, Tomibayashi scored 15th place in a weekend headlined by rain.

-2024

 After two years at Team Mach, Tomibayashi joined Pacific Racing Team ahead of the 2024 season alongside Ryohei Sakaguchi.
 In the second round at Fuji, Tomibayashi ended the race in 12th, which would turn out to be his season-best result.

-2025

 Tomibayashi returned to Pacific Racing Team for the 2025 season, alongside Sakaguchi and returning third driver Yuta Fujiwara.
+Competing in all but one rounds, Tomibayashi scored a best result of fifth at Okayama and scored further points in the Fuji Sprint to end the year 26th in points.
+The following year, Tomibayashi continued with Pacific Racing Team as they began fielding a BMW M4 GT3 Evo.